anadikulkarni/it-ticketing-app/README.md

 - "SAP Tickets" worksheet
 - "Botree Tickets" worksheet

-Each worksheet contains all the fields listed above in columns.
+Each worksheet contains the following columns:
+1. Ticket ID
+2. Type of Query
+3. SS/DB/DP Name
+4. SS/DB/DP Code
+5. City
+6. State
+7. Incident Category
+8. Subject
+9. Call Received From
+10. Received Date
+11. Received Time
+12. Status
+13. IT Member Assigned
+14. Closing Date
+15. Closing Time
+16. Action Taken
+17. Image URL (Google Drive shareable link)

+## Google Drive Structure

+Images are automatically uploaded to a folder named "Nilons Ticket Images" in Google Drive:
+- Each image is named with the ticket ID and original filename
+- Images are set to public viewing (anyone with the link can view)
+- URLs are stored in the Google Sheet for easy access

 ## Fallback Mode

-If Google Sheets credentials are not configured, the application automatically falls back to local CSV storage:
+If Google Sheets credentials are not configured, the application automatically falls back to local storage:
-- `sap_tickets.csv`
+- Ticket data: `sap_tickets.csv` and `botree_tickets.csv`
-- `botree_tickets.csv`
+- Images: `ticket_images/` directory
+- Image references stored as local paths in CSV files

 ## Incident Categories